A. Purpose and Scope

 d.
 Disclosure to Third-Party Contractors

-United Way may contract with third parties in order to design, build and maintain data transmission, storage, and reporting systems.
+United Way may contract with third parties to design, build, and maintain data transmission, storage, and reporting systems.
 Such third-party contractors will be required to maintain confidentiality of all data and processes as part of the terms of their engagement.

 H. Data Transfer

-United Way is building tools to collect and move data in a controlled and secure manner.
-Processes and procedures will be implemented to standardize data collection and transfer processes to reduce duplication, maintain quality and minimize the potential for unauthorized disclosure.
+United Way uses tools to collect and move data in a controlled and secure manner.
+Processes and procedures standardize data collection and transfer processes to reduce duplication, maintain quality and minimize the potential for unauthorized disclosure.

 I. Data Retention